Eufòria: Production

 Eufòria is produced by TV3 and the production company Veranda TV, with the collaboration of the Department of Culture of the Generalitat de Catalunya.
-The show is presented by actress and presenter Marta Torné and singer Miki Núñez.
-Three judges comments on the performances of each episode, in season 1 these were actors Elena Gadel and Marc Clotet and trap singer Lildami.
+The show's four seasons have been presented by actress and presenter Marta Torné and singer Miki Núñez.

+Each season has three judges who comment on the performances and choose who will be eliminated and who will stay in the show: in season 1 these were actors Elena Gadel and Marc Clotet and rap singer Lildami, in season 2 Gadel and Lildami returned, joined by Carol Rovira, interpretation coach of season 1.
+Season 3 saw choreographer Albert Sala, and singer Alfred Garcia join Rovira as new judges.

-In December 2022, during Eufòria Dance, Marta Torné announced that auditions for Eufòria 2 had already taken place.
-At the same time, she also announced that she would continue as the presenter of season 2 of the singing comperition.
-A month later, in January 2023, TV3 announced that Miki Núñez would also return to present the show alongside Torné.
-In February 2023, it was announced that Elena Gadel and Lildami would continue to be judges for the second season and that Marc Clotet would exit the program and that he would be replaced by Carol Rovira, the interpretation coach during the first season.
-In season 3 choreographer Albert Sala, and singer Alfred Garcia joined Rovira as new judges.
+For season 4 Garcia was joined by new judges, singers Mama Dousha and Queralt Lahoz.

 Auditions

-The audition process for the first season, consisted of two parts: in the first one, 1,500 candidates participated and 90 of them were chosen for the second one (20 more than it was initially planned).
-The second part of the auditions happened in the span of three days and during these, the candidates were tested by the coaches.
-At the end of the first day, 40 participants remained, after the second day only 25 and on the third day, the 15 finalists were chosen (this was changed and on the first episode one additional contestant was introduced to the public).
+The audition process for the first season, consisted of two parts: the first one started with 1,500 candidates with 90 selected for part 2 (20 more than it was initially planned).
+The second part of the auditions happened in the span of three days and during these, the candidates were tested by their future coaches.
+At the end of the first day, 40 participants remained, after the second day the number reduced to 25 and on the third day, the 15 finalists of the show were chosen (this was changed and on the first episode a sixteenth contestant was introduced to the public).

 For the second season 2,300 candidates auditioned, but only 72 reached the final stage, which was streamed on Twitch by Nadine Romero.
 This last phase of auditions was split in two parts and both were broadcast on TV3.
 During these two episodes the 16 finalists for season 2 were selected.

-Season 3 saw over 1,000 people audition for the show, with a first online selection and the in person casting held in Placa de Catalunya in Barcelona, with 26 reaching the final stage of the auditions.
+Season 3 saw over 1,000 people audition for the show, with a first online selection and the in person casting held in Placa de Catalunya in Barcelona, with 26 contestants reaching the final stage of the auditions.

+In season 4, 400 people were selected after online auditions and performed in Placa de Catalunya again in front of Clara Luna, Jordi Cubino and Daniel Angles.
+71 contestants were selected to take part in the second phase of auditions, held in the studios of TV3, with 15 chosen to participate in the programme.
+For the first time two additional contestants were also selected for the gala 1, where the public would vote for their favourite to remain in the programme as contestant n.16.